 Also, there are specific rules for football and basketball.
 Because those are the sports that generate the most revenue, they're more closely monitored, and the disparity between the haves and have-nots in those sports is much greater.

-Division I schools have to sponsor at least seve sports for men and seven sports for women (or six for men and eight for women).
+Division I schools have to sponsor at least six sports for men and eight sports for women.

 Each playing season (fall, winter, and spring) has to be represented by each gender.